S3anlike/CrayonCode-BDO-Project-1/README.md

 This feature is still under development and might bug.

 Any issues please report to the discord at: https://discord.gg/hj6jPrW

-## FOR OTHER FUNCTIONS:

-Run CrayonCode_MISC.au3 to start the script.

-Requirements:
-* For MP, Marketplace must be open on a specific item, image for reference: https://i.gyazo.com/f243cf942bf5031fd53f1fc62abb2c96.png
-* For Milking, toggle the milking function, start milking a cow and the mini-game will complete as needed.
-* For rolling with trade goods, simply use the hotkey to toggle it off and on.

 ## CrayonCode-Wiki